mozilla/pkipolicy/rootstore/policy.md

 #### 5.3.1 Technically Constrained ####
 We encourage CAs to technically constrain all intermediate certificates.
-For a certificate to be considered technically constrained, the certificate MUST include an [Extended Key Usage (EKU)][5280-4.2.1.12] extension specifying the extended key usage(s) allowed for the type of end entity certificates that the subordinate CA is authorized to issue.
-We also encourage CAs to include only a single KeyPurposeID in the EKU extension.
+For an intermediate certificate to be considered technically constrained, the certificate MUST include an [Extended Key Usage (EKU)][5280-4.2.1.12] extension specifying the extended key usage(s) allowed for the type of end entity certificates that the intermediate CA is authorized to issue.
+We also encourage CAs to include only a single KeyPurposeID in the EKU extension of intermediate certificates.
 The anyExtendedKeyUsage
 KeyPurposeId MUST NOT appear within this extension.

 If the intermediate CA certificate includes the id-kp-serverAuth extended key usage,